The

 - Take

-the time to read the Home Page.
+read through the Home Page.

-It will give you some idea
+will give you some idea

 of the Air Power Australia manifesto, the reason the web